DeadlyEssence01/CB_example_monster/README.md

 ### Save Files - Optional
 Adding new monsters to the game, and then removing the mod that adds them breaks the save file.
 There are currently two ways to fix this.
-1. Requesting the player download [this mod that doesn't exist yet]() the mod will fix broken saves, or by using the code below [(based on code from NCrafter)](https://github.com/ninaforce13/CassetteBeasts-CustomMonsterTest/blob/main/Custom%20Monster/TapeCollections_Ext.gd) to make your mod not even break the save to begin with.
+1. Requesting the player download [this mod that doesn't exist yet]() the mod will fix broken saves, or by using the code below [(based on code from NCrafter)](https://github.com/ninaforce13/CassetteBeasts-CustomMonsterTest/blob/main/Custom%20Monster/TapeCollections_Ext.gd) to make your mod not break the save to begin with.

 The code pasted below does not yet fix a save if a modded monsters is given to Frankie.
 NCrafter is updating the GitHub repository and updates to this guide will soon follow.